Sexual Misconduct, Stalking and Relationship Violence Policy

 Haverford respects the privacy of students who seek help and/or report incidents of sexual misconduct, but cannot guarantee confidentiality in all cases.
 Follow this link to learn more.
 (Only certain professionals with statutory confidentiality [e.g., licensed mental health professionals and ordained clergy] can guarantee confidentiality.)
 Title IX of the Education Amendments of 1972 and VAWA (Violence Against Women Act) obligate the College to stop sexual misconduct, remedy its effects and take steps to prevent its recurrence.
 As a result, while protecting confidentiality to the greatest extent possible, the College may need to investigate an incident and take action once an allegation is known, whether or not the student wishes to pursue a complaint.

 Retaliation against an individual for making or moving forward with an allegation of sexual misconduct, who has been accused of sexual misconduct, for cooperating in an investigation of such a complaint, or advocating for a campus free of gender and sex discrimination is prohibited and a violation of this policy.
 Retaliation and intimidation can take many forms, including but not limited to continued abuse or violence, threats and intimidation.
 Any individual or group of individuals, not just a complainant or respondent, can engage in retaliation.
-Anyone who believes that they have been retaliated against for making a complaint/report or for cooperating in an investigation or hearing should immediately contact the Title IX Coordinator.
+Anyone who believes that they have been retaliated against for making a complaint/report or for cooperating in an investigation or hearing should immediately contact the Title IX Coordinator or a Deputy Title IX Coordinator.

 Interim and Remedial Measures